EVA4-RS-Group/Phase2/S11/README.md

 ### **Objectives**:

-- Practise the above 6 colab files.
+- Look at this file
-- Move anyone to Lambda.
+- Re-implement this and move to lambda.
+Provide the option to provide German text and get English text back.

 ### **Results**: